-LAX is a major hub airport located just of the Pacific Ocean.
-If you are flying through LAX and have a long layover or got stranded for whatever reason, here are some tips for you how to kill some time.
+The Los Angeles International Airport is a major hub airport located just of the Pacific Ocean.
+If you are connecting in LAX and have a long layover or got stranded for whatever reason, here are some tips for you on how to kill some time.
 Make sure you give yourself enough time to return to the airport and make it through security.
-In L.A. traffic can be very bad, depending on your destination leave early enough and passing security checkpoints can also take a long time, depending on your terminal, airline, frequent flier status and so on.
+In L.A. traffic can be very bad, depending on your destination leave early enough.
+Getting through security checkpoints at LAX can also take a long time, depending on your terminal, airline, frequent flier status and so on.
 You are warned!
 If you miss your flight because you left the airport, it’s nothing but your own fault.

-Layovers can be long, so here are few things to do in that time.
+Layovers can be long, so here are few things to do during that time.

 1. IN-N-OUT Burger